 Place sugar into a bowl.
 Add in 1/3 cup of oil and stir until well blended.

 If the sugar scrub seems too dry for your liking add more oil, 1 tablespoon at a time, until you get the consistency you like.
 Remember, this is personal preference so don’t worry about “messing up.”
 You won’t, I promise.

-If you’d like to dress up your sugar scrub, you can add some of the optional ingredients now.
-This is completely up to you, though; it makes a really nice scrub as-is.
+If you’d like to dress up your sugar scrub, you can add optional ingredients now.
+This is completely up to you, though; the scrub is lovely as-is.

-Once you’re happy with your scrub, package it in a small container with a lid.
-I’ve used mason jars and upcycled jelly jars, but I’ve got a freakin’ obsession with these jars and wooden scoops.
+When you’re happy with your scrub, package it in a small container with a lid.
+I often use mason jars and upcycled jelly jars, but I also have a freakin’ obsession with these jars and wooden scoops.
 They look so cute lining the bathroom counter, and the 8 ounce size is perfect for this sugar scrub.

 Are you amazed at just how easy that sugar scrub was?
-I’m totally going to blow your mind when I tell you that you can make even more natural DIY skin care products, with simple ingredients you have in your pantry right now.
+There are sooo many homemade skin care products you can make, just with ingredients you have in your pantry.